czekem/excel_love/README.md

 * Saves data modifications to the user-specified file format.

-* Planned desktop application (GUI) for user-friendly interaction (will be added soon)
+* Planned desktop application (GUI) for user-friendly interaction (will be added soon).

 * Create a graph using plot library (will be added soon).